justinchen00/page/billingservice/New API definition.md

 ## Change logs:

 1. 20210915 the first version
-2. 20210525 add a new API `mutation checkoutNewSubscriptionInvoice` for Partyline
+2. 20210922 add a new API `mutation updateSubscription`; modify `query permission` and add the recommended redirect URL

 ## Guideline